Accurate Time:

 hand, appliance computer hardware

-clocks do not typically maintain accurate time in the absence of periodic correction.
+the absence of periodic correction.
 Clock adjustments are

 generally